jadu/pulsar/docs/_form-helpers/time.md

 ## Dependencies

 Time elements need the `PulsarFormComponent` to be included in your browserify configuration.
-You'll also need to add `"timepicker": "^1.11.12"` to your dependencies in `package.json`.

 Depending on your setup, this will probably need to be in be in a file called `index.js` or `main.js`.